Deepa-1802/gemini-email-automation-agent/README.md

   💬 Generates polite, context-aware replies

   🚨 Sends urgent alerts to Google Chat for immediate attention

-## Architecture Highlights
+## ⚡Architecture Highlights

 ### - **LangGraph Workflow**
    Modular and event-driven, designed for scalability and maintainability.